API quickstart

 --output hello.wav

-See Voice for languages, voices, and streaming.
+See Text to Speech for languages, voices, and streaming.

 Generate your own agent (optional)